 The plateau of High Dar stretches over two hundred miles northeast from the Thunder Peak Mountains.
 Formed from an ancient lava flow and centuries of wind and erosion, these lands have become an isolated ecosystem unto themselves.

-The northeast two thirds of High Dar consists of rolling grass lands, large granite boulders and natural cistern lakes.
+The northeast two thirds of High Dar consist of rolling grass lands, large granite boulders and natural cistern lakes.
 The southwest section is covered in temperate broadleaf forest and teems with small brooks fed by runoff from the nearby Thunder Peaks.

-Government and Alignment: (Tribal: CN): Several ambitious Keks and Olyn Folk have attempted to unite the lands of High Dar over the ages with little success.
-A land with deep traditions of freedom and tribal government, each small Kek settlement is generally ruled by a chief that pays homage to a gran’chief in return for protection and the right to graze their herds within the gran’chief’s realm known as a tract.
+Government and Alignment: (Tribal: CN;Kek, CG;Olyn Folk): Several ambitious Keks and Olyn Folk have attempted to unite High Dar over the ages with little success.
+A land rooted deeply in the traditions of freedom and tribal government, each small Kek settlement is generally ruled by a chief that pays homage to a gran’chief in return for protection and the right to graze their herds within the gran’chief’s realm known as a tract.
 Gran’chiefs lay claim to large swaths of land and allow for smaller tribes to occupy their territories, calling upon their subservient occupants in times of a Warmoot or in defense of their tract.
-Olyn Folk live in a complex matriarchal society, typically granting ruling power to a council of female elders that administer judgments, set rules, make informal laws and oversee the welfare of their Folkholds.
+Olyn Folk live in a complex matriarchal society, typically granting power to a council of female elders that administer judgments, set rules and oversee the welfare of their Folkholds.
 While not a society of written laws, Olyn Folk have an almost religious emphasis on tradition and superstition.
 Each Folkhold contains its own rules and taboos.
 The most commonly known and widely accepted of these include never pointing a finger at the sky, always covering ones neck while outdoors, not eating nuts and sleeping next to one another foot to head.

-Major Settlements: While not a region of cities or towns, the people of High Dar typically clutter in small mobile villages or caravans.
+Major Settlements: While not a region of traditional cities or towns, the people of High Dar typically clutter in small mobile villages or caravans.
 The largest and most permanent settlement of High Dar is the Olyn Folk’s wagon city of Narefall that moves between a half dozen sites throughout the year.
-The people of Narefall settle within a small valley to the southeast between the months of Songdrift and Last Bloom to take shelter from the regions harsh wet season.
-During this time the city of Narefall nearly triples in size, as smaller caravans join them to engage in a short but productive trade sessions.
+The people of Narefall settle within a valley to the southeast between the months of Songdrift and Last Bloom to take shelter from the regions harsh wet season.
+During this time the city of Narefall nearly triples in size, as smaller caravans join them to engage in short but productive trade sessions.
 To the west, the flat tablelands are divided into no less than twenty tracts ruled by gran’chiefs, throughout which countless Kek villages can be found.
 Narefall (Large City): Population 19,296.